Categories

 Africa Cape Verde Travel Guide West Africa

-“From Many Bloods” – Cape Verde Travels and Everything You Need to Know
+“From Many Bloods” – Cape Verde Travel Guide

-Cape Verde is one of the most beautiful countries I’ve ever set foot on.
-It was no surprise to learn that Santo Antão, one of my favorite islands, boasts some of the best, untouched hiking trails in the world.
+Cape Verde is one of the most beautiful countries I’ve ever set foot on so here’s a Cape Verde travel guide to a seamless planning.
+It was no surprise to learn that Santo Antão, one of my favorite islands in Cape Verde, boasts some of the best, untouched hiking trails in the world.

 One of the most intriguing things about Cape Verdeans is their physical features.
 For the first time, I was surrounded by West Africans with naturally blond hair and colored eyes.
 “Nos ancêtres étaient de sangs mêlés”—our ancestors came from many bloods—my new friend told me, his soft grey eyes made me think of a summer sunset and a cold glass of lemonade.